It takes about a day to make, needs minimal crafting skills, no special tools and will look wonderful on Christmas

 You can finish off your model railway snow scene with a few last touches.

 Having your train pass through snow-covered pine trees will make the You could buy some purpose made model railway trees but these can be expensive.
 Instead, a trip to a Christmas market or craft shop will turn up some small-scale pine trees intended for Christmas decorations.
 I found some lovely little trees going for a £1 each in one of those Christmas shops that tend to pop up in late November.

 Placing these either side of the track will add a lovely feel.

-You can also add little figures, such as the appropriately scaled Father Christmas, snow man and children on a sleigh.
+You can also add little figures, such as the appropriately scaled Father Christmas.
 They’re a little expensive (at the time of writing) but will really bring your scene to life.

 And that’s it.
 Your model railway snow scene is ready to go.
 Place your trains on it, turn up the power and let the Santa express go.